acmailer/acmailer/docs/configuration-options.md

     - *File*
         - **path**: Directory where the email will be saved.
         - **callback**: Callback used to get the filename of the email.ª
 - **renderer**: It is the service name of the renderer to be used.
-By default, *mailviewrenderer* is used in Zend MVC apps (which is an alias to the default *ViewRenderer* service), and the `Mezzio\Template\TemplateRendererInterface` is used in Expressive apps.
+By default, *mailviewrenderer* is used in Laminas MVC apps (which is an alias to the default *ViewRenderer* service), and the `Mezzio\Template\TemplateRendererInterface` is used in Mezzio apps.
 - **mail_listeners**: An array of mail listeners that will be automatically attached to the service once created.
 They can be either `AcMailer\Event\MailListenerInterface` instances or strings that will be used to fetch a service if exists or lazily instantiate an object.
 This is an empty array by default.